quandl/quandl-python/FOR_ANALYSTS.md

 #### Download Multiple Codes (Multiset)

-Sometimes you want to compare different codes.
-For example if you wanted to compare the closing prices for Apple and Microsoft, you can obtain both of their codes in one call.

-Delimit the codes you want with ',', and put them into an array.
+If you want to get multiple codes at once, delimit the codes with ',', and put them into an array.
 This will return a multiset.

 For example:
 ```python